Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 - Once the filling is thick and hearty, you will want to pour it into your par-baked homemade pie crust bottom.

 - Now you will prepare the egg wash.
-The egg wash is what makes the crust shiny and acts like a glue for applying your decorations that you made earlier.
+The egg wash is what makes the crust shiny and acts like a glue for applying the decorations that you made earlier.

-- Crack and egg into a small bowl or measuring cup and whisk it until the yellow and white are nicely combined.
+- Crack an egg into a small bowl or measuring cup and whisk it until the yolk and white are nicely combined.

 - Using a pastry brush, go ahead and coat the edges of the top crust with your egg wash.
 Don't do the rest just yet.